zandershah/ant-colony-optimization/README.md

 ```

 ## Variations
-### Ant Colony System
-- Higher preference given to the successor state with shorter distance and higher pheromones
-- Only the best solution (ie. shortest distance) will deposit pheromones along its path

 ### Elitist Ant System
-- Ant with the best solution becomes an elitist
+- `Settings.elitist` ants with become elitist and always deposit pheromones along the global best solution.
-- While all ants can deposit their pheromones along their paths, elite ant has a greater influence and deposits more pheromones than normal ants
+- All ants still deposit their pheromones along their paths

-### Max-Min Ant System
+### Max-Min Ant System [7]
-- The amount of pheromones being deposited on a path is bounds by [l<sub>min</sub>, l<sub>max</sub>]
+- The amount of pheromones being deposited on a path is bounded by [l<sub>min</sub>, l<sub>max</sub>]
-- All paths are initialized with l<sub>max</sub> to promote exploration
-- Only the best solution will deposit pheromones along its path
+- Only the best global solution and iteration best solution will deposit pheromones along its path
+- Bounds are generated using a function of the probability of taking the best path as explained in [7]

-### Rank-based Ant System
+### Rank-based Ant System [3]
-- Only the top ranked solutions in terms of distance will deposit pheromones along their paths
+- Only the top `|Settings.elitist|` ranked solutions in terms of distance will deposit pheromones along their paths
+- Pheromones deposited linearly decreases in rank to further promote shorter paths

 ## Tests